Expository Writing Program (2022 - 2024)

 Provides preparation in reading, writing, listening, and speaking for academic purposes while increasing fluency, sentence control, and confidence.
 Emphasizes pre-writing strategies (exploratory writing, outlining, reflective writing, paraphrase, synthesis, analysis) and provides practice in multi-modal presentation.
 Students learn to make use of inquiry, evidence, and the incorporation of texts as they read in various genres (journals, newspapers, books, visual and moving arts) and draft and revise essays of their own.

 International Writing Workshop I

 EXPOS-UA 4 Prerequisite: EWP permission/standardized test scores.
 The first of two courses for students for whom English is not a first language.
-The College Core Curriculum writing and foreign language requirements are fulfilled with this course and International Writing Workshop II (EXPOS-UA 9).
-May not be taken on a pass/fail basis.
+The College Core Curriculum expository writing and foreign language requirements are fulfilled with this course and International Writing Workshop II (EXPOS-UA 9).
+May not be taken on a Pass/Fail basis.
 4 points.